-Just be sure to do some further research before trying to apply glycerin directly to your hair as you may need to dilute it and it also doesn’t work as well in some weather temperatures.
+Just be sure to do some further research before trying to apply glycerin directly to your hair as you may need to dilute it.
+It also doesn’t work as well in some weather temperatures.

 It’s a good idea to get into the habit of deep conditioning your natural hair.

-Deep conditioners are made to be much more penetrating then regular leave-in conditioners or a conditioner that you would use after shampooing your hair.
+Deep conditioners are made to be much more penetrating than regular leave-in conditioners or a conditioner that you would use after shampooing your hair.

 For extra attention, you should use a deep conditioner along with heat for added effect.

-Deep conditioners usually require you to leave the conditioner on your hair for approximately 15 minutes before washing off.
-Use this and sit under your hooded dryer to make sure the hair strands are well absorbed with moisture.
+Deep conditioners usually require you to leave the conditioner on your hair for approximately 15 minutes before washing it off.
+Use this and sit under your hooded dryer or use a heat cap to make sure the hair strands are well absorbed with moisture.